OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/why-should-you-set-goals.md

 ---
-description: Why should you set goals?
+description: Why Should You Set Goals?
 id: why-should-you-set-goals
 sidebar_position: 2
 ---

-# Why should you set goals?
+# Why Should You Set Goals?

-Now that you know what it takes to be a great mentor or mentee, it’s time to give some thought to the things that you would like to accomplish in your mentoring journey.
+Now that you know what it takes to be a great mentor or mentee, it’s time to give some thought to the things that you'd like to accomplish in your mentoring journey.

 Effective goal setting is an important cornerstone for career growth. 🎯